junzhiwang/Github-App/README.md

 * To see previews, please go to 'preview' directory.

 ## Run the app
+* Make sure you installed NodeJS.
-* Make sure you installed NodeJS and your iOS or Android simulator is available.
-For iOS, make sure you have Xcode.
-For Android, make sure you have Android Studio or Eclipse etc.
+* Make sure your iOS or Android simulator is available.
+For iOS, you need Xcode.
+For Android, you need Studio or Eclipse etc.

 * Download the code, go to the root directory and :